ddabapps/compfiledate/Docs/ReadMe-Src.txt

 Licensing
 ________________________________________________________________________________

-Please see SourceCodeLicenses.txt for information about source code licenses.
+Please see LICENSE.txt for information about source code licenses.

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯